 - Water Utility: A solid waste processing facility wants to see live trends of what key equipment in their plants are up to every 35 seconds.
 They’d also like to monitor the health of their phone lines to make sure that they’re working in case of emergency.

-- Packaging: A company that makes specialty packaging using injection molding machines is seeking solutions to monitor the machines and and get alerts for downtimes.
+- Packaging: A company that makes specialty packaging using injection molding machines is seeking solutions to monitor the machines and and get alerts for downtime.
 They also need to be able to retrieve data on the speed of the injection molding machines so that they can get alerted whenever cycle time is affected.
 This will help optimize their operations and increase output.

 - OEM: An OEM that makes chemical processing equipment for paper and water waste processing companies wants to centralize the data from their multiple alarm systems.
 They’d need to see specifics of what triggered an alarm and be able to view that data remotely.
 Additionally, they’re seeking a solution with a clean user interface so that the data can be easily interpreted across all departments.
 Finally, they’d like remote control of the systems so that they do not have to fly a specialist to their out-of-state customers for easily resolved issues.